tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 ## Topics to be covered

-- Windows versus Linux

 - Internet considerations

 - Downloading

 - Authenticating

-- Tour of free programs and resources
+- Brief look at some free programs and resources

-## Windows vs. Linux

-- Windows:

-	- Is everywhere

-	- It's primarily a GUI operation

-	- Expensive

-	- Hides internals

-- Linux:

-	- Is pretty much the opposite of Windows in most respects

-	- Is unparalleled for the scientist or engineers: a powerful, programmable calculator

-	- Is free

 # Fundamentals

-- I assume familiarity with getting around your computer and the internet and with:
+- A user should be familiar with getting around his or her computer and the Internet and with:

 	- Files and directories (folders)